Quantum JPEG: Quantum image downsampling and compression

 \section{Quantum image downsampling and compression}

 In this section we discuss the quantum downsampling and compression algorithm.
 We vectorize and encode the image in the probabilities of a state loaded in the $n_0$-register, i.e. a register of $n_0$ qubits.
 After a $\QFT$, we trace out the qubits that correspond to the high spatial-frequency components of the image.
 Then, we return to the computational basis with the inverse $\QFT$ ($\IQFT$), discarding the redundant qubits and compressing the image in the $n_2$-register, i.e. a register of $n_2 < n_0$ qubits.
-We discuss the relation between the downsampling factor, i.e. the number of discarded qubits $n_2 - n_0$, and the loss in the output resolution.
+We discuss the relation between the downsampling parameter, i.e. the number of discarded qubits $n_2 - n_0$, and the loss in the output resolution.

 A digital grayscale image is a grid of elements called \emph{pixels}.
-Each pixel is associated to a finite and discrete quantity called \emph{grey value}, which represents the brightness reproduced at each point of the grid (for coloured images, there are three brightness values, one for each of the red, green and blue channels).
-Classically, each pixel value is encoded in a string of $c$ bits which determines the total number of $L = 2^c$ \emph{grey levels} of the image, namely the depth.
+Each pixel is associated with a finite and discrete quantity called \emph{gray value}, which represents the brightness reproduced at each point of the grid (for colored images, there are three brightness values, one for each of the red, green and blue channels).
+Classically, each pixel value is encoded in a string of $c$ bits which determines the total number of $L = 2^c$ \emph{gray levels} of the image, namely the depth.
 Mathematically, an image is described by a matrix $\mathscr{I}$, with the size $N \times M$ representing its \emph{resolution} and $NM$ the total number of pixels.
 For simplicity we consider only square images, i.e. with $N=M$.

 We represent $\mathscr{I}$ as a $n_0$-qubit quantum state,

 where $\ket{j}_{0}$ labels the elements of the computational basis on the $n_0$-qubit Hilbert space $\mathcal{H}_0$ and $\theta$ is a row-wise\footnote{The choice of the vectorization path is conventional, as long as it is respected throughout the algorithm.} vectorization map that associates a $N \times N$ matrix to the $N^2$ column vector